ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/query-view.markdown

     * c.
 Click to add the new column and close the custom column dialog.
     * d.
 Click to close the custom column dialog without adding the new column.
 7. **Reset to default**
-   Revert result columns to their original state (determined by the query).
+   Reset result columns to their original state (determined by the query).
 8. **Close**
    Close the Display dialog without applying your changes.
 9. **Apply**